MidnightBSD/mport/README.md

 `mport verify`
 Runs a checksum on all installed files from packages against data from time of installation to see if files have been modified.

+### Known Bugs

+Old versions of mport had a bug that would prevent it working over a serial connection such as during a bhyve installation.
+A workaround is to ssh into the box to do installs.
+This is known to impact MidnightBSD 1.2.x and lower.
+It was fixed.